antimodular/ofxCv_stitch/readme.md

 #Panorama stitching via openCv

 ## Introduction
-In this example we grab the video-feed of 2 usb webcams (Logitech c920) and stitch them together via openCV's stitcher library.
+In this example we grab the video-feed of 2 usb webcams (Logitech c920) and stitch them together via openCV's (version 2) stitcher library.

 We based our code of these great examples:
 <http://docs.opencv.org/modules/stitching/doc/high_level.html>